The history: A championship legacy.

 In 2000, Pumpkin Ridge made history once again by hosting the U.S. Junior Amateur Championship and the U.S. Girls’ Junior Championship, marking the first time in 22 years that these two events had been held simultaneously at the same location.
 Numerous other prestigious amateur and professional events have been held on the two courses since then, including the 2003 U.S. Women’s Open Championship and the 2006 U.S. Women’s Amateur Championship.

-Pumpkin Ridge has crowned many champions over the years, and the tradition will continue in August 2014 with the debut of the WinCo Foods Portland Open at Witch Hollow.
-The final full-field event of the Web.com Tour season will not only crown a champion on Sunday, but it will also issue twenty-five 2014-2015 PGA TOUR cards to the Top 25 players on the Web.com Tour money list.
+Pumpkin Ridge has crowned many champions over the years, and the tradition will continue in August 2015 with the WinCo Foods Portland Open at Witch Hollow.
+The final full-field event of the Web.com Tour season will not only crown a champion on Sunday, but it will also issue twenty-five 2015-2016 PGA TOUR cards to the Top 25 players on the Web.com Tour money list.